rabby0101/Semantic-Segmentation-of-Areal-Imagery/README.md

     * Barren land: 255,255,255 - Mountain, land, rock, dessert, beach, no vegetation
     * Unknown: 0,0,0 - Clouds and others
 * File names for satellite images and the corresponding mask image are id _sat.jpg and id _mask.png. id is a randomized integer.
+## Methodology Overview
+The overall methodology of this expriment is as follows:

+1. Download and explore data.
+2. Load data.
+3. Preprocess images where necessary.
+4. Select and build appropriate network architecture.
+5. Train on data and mask labels.
+6. Test performance on validation dataset.
+7. Tune parameters and hyperparameters of model where necessary.
+8. Repeat steps 6 & 7 until we have reached satisfactory results.
+9. Select the final trained model and test on test data.

 > Data citation:
 ```